WordPress Plugin Repository- A Guide for Developers

 You may also use Hot Scripts, Creative Market, Mojo Marketplace, which are some of the most popular sites to sell WordPress plugins.

-How to Submit Your Plugin to WordPress Plugin Repository
+How to Submit Your Plugin to the WordPress Plugin Repository

 As you already know, you can offer your plugins for free or charge for them.
 But for both, first, you have to submit your plugin to a repository.
 Here’s how you can do that.